HEDS Research Practices Survey

 - Senior students’ research skills and experiences after four years of college.

-- Students’ changes in research skills over the first college term.
+- Students’ growth in research skills over time.

 - Students’ research skills and experiences compared with those of students at other institutions.